SitecorePowerShell/Book/console.md

 [![PowerShell Console](images/screenshots/cli-empty.png)](https://youtu.be/1TLYyzTw01w "Click for a quick demo")

 ### Providers
 You can interact with the providers available in the standard Windows PowerShell Console.
-Below are some of the important providers.Run the command ` Get-PSProvider ` to see the complete list.
+Below are some of the important providers.
+Run the command ` Get-PSProvider ` to see the complete list.
  * **FileSystem** - Supports interacting with files and folders.
  * **CmsItemProvider** - Supports interacting with the Sitecore content items.